When we ask you for personal data, we will:

 Children and young people

-We may collect personal information about children and young people (such as name, school, age, and characteristics including dietary and/or disability details) to enable us to carry out our statutory role relating to education, promotion and public engagement.
+This is to enable us to carry out the aspects of our statutory role relating to education, promotion and public engagement.

 We may also use that data to inform decisions about funding, future programmes, and monitoring and reporting of our activities.
 Such activities are all considered by UKRI to be in the substantial public interest and further to its statutory foundations using public task or consent as our lawful basis.

 Where it is appropriate to do so, UKRI will request the consent of the child or young person or a responsible adult.